guardian/pressreader/README.md

 - `docker-compose up` to start [localstack](https://localstack.cloud/)
 - `npm run dev -w pressreader`

+> **Note**
+>
+> The setup script will attempt to place a developer CAPI key into `./gu/pressreader`, which is used by default when running the lambda locally, it requires print-production Janus credentials to do so.

 _This is a project by the Newsroom Resilience team_